williamahartman/Jamepad/README.md

 Other gamepad libraries are missing stuff developers need.
 For most libraries, Xbox 360 controllers on windows are not properly supported.
 The libraries that do support Xbox 360 controllers are not cross platform.
 On some, hotplugging controllers is not supported.

 Jamepad has:
-  - One library that supports all platforms (Windows, OSX, and Linux), and is easy to port to others.
+  - One library that supports all platforms (Windows, OSX, and Linux)
   - XInput support on Windows for full Xbox 360 controller support.
   - Support for plugging/unplugging controllers at runtime.
   - Support for rumble